UniMelb-Day-Lab/Census_Pop_Size_Pf_Ghana/README.md

   * [DBLaCleaner](https://github.com/UniMelb-Day-Lab/DBLaCleaner)
   * [clusterDBLalpha](https://github.com/UniMelb-Day-Lab/clusterDBLalpha)
   * [classifyDBLalpha](https://github.com/UniMelb-Day-Lab/classifyDBLalpha)
-> For additional information on the use of these bioinformatic pipelines a detailed tutorial is available [tutorialDBLalpha](https://github.com/UniMelb-Day-Lab/tutorialDBLalpha).
+> For additional information on the use of these bioinformatic pipelines a detailed tutorial is available: [tutorialDBLalpha](https://github.com/UniMelb-Day-Lab/tutorialDBLalpha).